 The River Mile

-The River Mile is a network of educators, students, resource managers, scientists and environmental educators in the Columbia River Watershed sharing what they know and learn about the Columbia River Watershed and sharing best practices, lessons learned, examples of participation, links to resources and collecting and sharing real world scientific data.
-It is a participant driven approach to learning, researching and exploring the watershed health of the Columbia River.
+The River Mile is a network of educators, students, resource managers and scientists in the Columbia River Watershed exploring the essential question: “How do relationships among components of an ecosystem affect watershed health?”
+TRM is a participant driven approach to learning about, researching and exploring the watershed health of the Columbia River.
+Participants share best practices, lessons learned, examples, links to resources and real world scientific data.